Indoor Environments and Green Buildings Policy Resource Center

 Database of State Indoor Air Quality Laws

-States can play an important role in advancing public health by establishing public policies to protect and improve indoor air quality.
-The ELI Database of State IAQ Laws is a compilation of laws that reflect a wide range of policy strategies enacted to date.
+The ELI Database of State IAQ Laws is a compilation of laws, updated annually, that reflects a wide range of state policy strategies to improve IAQ.

 How is the Database Available?
 Download one of the following Database PDFs:

 What Types of Policy Documents are Included in the Database?
 The Database contains enacted state laws.
 In some cases, regulations or guidance documents established pursuant to individual laws are noted.
 The Database does not include federal or local IAQ laws.

 What IAQ Issues are Covered by the Database?
 The Database includes laws that address a variety of pollutants, practices, and building types.
 Given the multi-faceted nature of IAQ issues, the Database cannot include all IAQ-related laws.
 The aim of the Database is not to indicate how many laws exist, but rather to show the different types of policy strategies states have employed.
 Some issues (e.g., lead paint, asbestos, second-hand smoke) are excluded from the database because they are documented elsewhere.
 Highlights from the 2013 update include:

 - A new California law requiring the development of building code standards mandating carbon monoxide devices in new K-12 schools